YarnSpinnerTool/YSDocs/docs/faq.md

 These are projects that supply additional features to Yarn Spinner, and exist as add-ons to the free, open source projects that comprise the bulk of Yarn Spinner:

-* **Dialogue Wheel for Yarn Spinner**, an add-on package for Yarn Spinner for Unity that provides Mass Effect-style dialogue wheel dialogue views.
+* **Dialogue Wheel for Yarn Spinner**, an add-on package for Yarn Spinner for Unity that provides Mass Effect-style dialogue wheel dialogue presenters.
-* **Speech Bubbles for Yarn Spinner**, an add-on package for Yarn Spinner for Unity that provides customisable speech bubbles as dialogue views.
+* **Speech Bubbles for Yarn Spinner**, an add-on package for Yarn Spinner for Unity that provides customisable speech bubbles as dialogue presenters.

 ⭐️ To purchase the Add-ons, [visit the Yarn Spinner Itch.io Store](https://yarnspinner.itch.io), or the [Unity Asset Store](https://assetstore.unity.com/publishers/91946), or just [read the documentation](add-ons/about-add-ons.md).